pragya-jain-io/pragya-jain-io/README.md

 # 🌏Hello World
-👨‍💻 I'm Pragya, a versatile developer passionate about crafting robust and performant solutions.
-I have a keen eye for accessibility and believe in writing code that stands the test of time.
-My love for technology extends beyond coding—I'm always ready to help and engage with the community on GitHub, Stack Overflow, or any tech platform where knowledge flows.
+👋 Hi!
+I'm Pragya.
+I love using technology to make good things happen.
+I know a lot about computers and how to build stuff.
+I enjoy working with others and learning new things.
+Outside of tech, I care about helping children and protecting the environment.
+Let's team up and do something awesome! 💻✨

 # 🚀 EXPERIENCE

-✨ I bring a wealth of experience from both private company and freelance work.
+✨ I bring a lot of experience from both private companies and freelance work.

 Programming Languages:
 ![Python](https://img.shields.io/badge/Python-3.x-555555)